mus264/264-tools/README.md

 * `264.go!` — a MIDI-ready button
 * `264.midi-presets` — manage mapping presets between your MIDI controller and `264.midi-learn` objects
 * `264.audio-presets` — manage presets for parameters across 264 Tools modules
+* `264.fullscreen` — toggle a patch to display fullscreen
+* `264.lockstatus` — check if a patch is currently locked

 ## Compatibility